UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 Current version of the tutorials is compatibile with the following OpenFOAM versions from the https://openfoam.org/ branch:
+- OpenFOAM 7 version 7

+The "OldReleases" folder contains versions of the tutorials compatibile with past OpenFOAM versions, namely:
+- OpenFOAM 3.0.1
 - OpenFOAM 5.x
 - OpenFOAM 6 version 6

-The "OldReleases" folder contains versions of the tutorials compatibile with past OpenFOAM versions, namely:
-- OpenFOAM 3.0.1

 Complete backwards compatibility has been dropped, however, and hence the older tutorials will be lacking in content (they should still all